Brazil, France allege Rio Olympics vote-buying scheme

 At a news conference, investigators said Nuzman, an honorary member of the International Olympic Committee, was a central player in buying votes for Rio's Olympic bid in 2009.

 Nuzman brought together Soares Filho and Lamine Diack, the former head of track and field's governing body who at the time was an IOC voting member, according to authorities.
-Soares Filho's company, Matlock Capital Group, allegedly paid Diack $2 million through accounts in the Caribbean.
+Soares Filho's company, Matlock Capital Group, allegedly paid Diack $2 million into an account of Diack's son, Papa Massata Diack.
+Authorities said they had "substancial" documentation of payments made through Caribbean accounts.

-Construction and concession companies that stood to gain were behind the push to bring the games to Rio by any means necessary, prosecutor Fabiana Schneider said.
-She said Sergio Cabral, the former governor of Rio de Janeiro who has been jailed on a different corruption conviction, was also a key player.
+Several construction and concession companies stood to gain by bringing the games to Rio, prosecutor Fabiana Schneider said.
+She said the "criminal organization" of Sergio Cabral, the former governor of Rio de Janeiro who has been jailed on a different corruption conviction, drove the scheme.

 "The Olympic Games were used as a big trampoline for acts of corruption," Schneider said.